essc/clp_foss4g_workshop/source/qgis_raster.rst

 Choose :guilabel:`Linear`
 in the :guilabel:`Color interpolation` drop-down list.

-.. todo: edit the dem.qml to use the full  range of values from the dem.

 4. Click the :guilabel:`Load style ...` and use the ``dem.qml`` file in your
 ``data/styles`` directory.